Ski Gear Review HEAD, DYNAFIT | Yui Ohno

 Touring: ★★★★★

-I use it all year round, all mountain, and in all conditions, and I can go anywhere with just this one bike.
+I use it all year round, all mountain, and in all conditions; I can go anywhere with just this one bike.

-features that the KORE series has become even lighter since the 2021-22 model, making it lighter for touring climbs.
-It has a firm tension when skiing, so it's easy to ride even on hard runs without bouncing off, making it a versatile board that can be used in a wide range of situations, from powder to free runs on the slopes.
+Features: The KORE series has been made even lighter since the 2021-22 model year, making it lighter on uphill sections during tours.
+It has a firm, responsive feel when skiing, making it easy to ride even on hard-packed snow without bouncing off surfaces.
+It's a versatile board suitable for everything from powder to groomed freeriding.

 Boots Review